bshack/white-label-router/README.md

 ## HTML Linking To Routes

-you can make any anchor tigger a specified route by simply setting the href attribute to you route path and add the attribute 'data-pushstate'.
+you can make any anchor tigger a specified route by simply setting the href attribute to your route path and adding the attribute 'data-pushstate'.

 ```
 <a href="/page2" data-pushstate>take me to page2</a>